Castle Espie

 Castle Espie is a wetland reserve managed by the Wildfowl and Wetlands Trust (WWT) on the banks of Strangford Lough, three miles south of Comber, County Down, Northern Ireland, in the townland of the same name.
 It is part of the Strangford Lough Ramsar Site.
 It provides an early wintering site for almost the entire Nearctic population of pale-bellied brent geese.
 The Castle which gave the reserve its name no longer exists.

 Features

 It has the largest collection of ducks, geese and swans in Ireland.
-In addition to the reserve, the site contains The Kingfisher Kitchen, gift and book shop, The Graffan Gallery, exhibition areas, hides, woodland walks, sensory garden, events and activities, free parking, a picnic area and a reconstruction a Crannog, an ancient type of dwelling found in Scotland and Ireland from the European Neolithic Period to the early 18th century.
+In addition to the reserve, the site contains The Kingfisher Kitchen, gift and book shop, The Graffan Gallery, exhibition areas, hides, woodland walks, sensory garden, events and activities, free parking, a picnic area and a reconstruction of a Crannog, an ancient type of dwelling found in Scotland and Ireland from the European Neolithic Period to the early 18th century.
 The Visitor Centre features award-winning sustainable design including rain water harvesting, natural reed bed filtration systems for waste water, solar power and provides sweeping vistas of the northern shore of Strangford lough from the Kingfisher kitchen.